chiefnarx/Juno_Web_Store/README.md

 # 🛍️ Juno Web Store Data Pipeline

 **Juno Web Store** is a data engineering project designed to extract, transform, and load product pricing data from Jumia, an ecommerce platform.
-Using Python and PostgreSQL, the project perfroms **static HTML scraping** from multiple pages of laptop listings, and loads the structured dataset into a relational database for further analysis.
+Using Python and PostgreSQL, the project performs **static HTML scraping** from multiple pages of laptop listings, and loads the structured dataset into a relational database for further analysis.

 ---